bentley-historical-library/bitcurator-intro/episodes/04-reporting.md

 :::::::::::::::::::::::::::::::::::::: questions

-- What tools are available in the BitCurator environment for analyzing disk images or directories of data tranferred from legacy media?
+- What tools are available in the BCE for analyzing disk images or directories of data tranferred from legacy media?
 - How can librarians and archivists capture basic system characteristics and metadata?
 - How can they scan for for potentially sensitive information?